MariaAgalou/EnergyApp/README.md

 - Be sure that you have Python, Django, React and MongoDB installed in your system.
 - Download the project and save it in a directory in your filesystem
 - blah
-- Go to http://...... and use the application
+- Open a web browser, go to http://...... and use the application